omozharovskyi/jb_llm_plugin/python/tests/endtoendtests/mocked/README.md

 pytest mocked/ --cov=python
 ```

-## Memory Leak Detection

-All tests are decorated with `@detect_leaks` to detect memory leaks during test execution.
-This helps ensure that the application doesn't leak memory, which could cause issues in production.

 ## Test Fixtures

 The tests use the following fixtures defined in `conftest.py`:

-- `memory_leak_detector`: A fixture for memory leak detection.
 - `mock_config`: A fixture for mocked configuration.
 - `mock_ssh_client`: A fixture for mocked SSH client.
 - `mock_vm_manager`: A fixture for mocked GCP VM manager.